Common C.MI. Course Questions

 A. No. All documentation of your practice time is in written format only (see above), using the official Practice-Journal Submission Forms.

 Q. Can I really learn meditation / how to teach meditation online?

 A. Yes!
 Just ask any of our students and graduates.
 The C.MI. program has been designed with a full and experienced understanding of the challenges of teaching practical skills in an online format.
 You are not simply left to read a few pages and take a quiz.
 Instead you are guided along a process of learning, practice, discovery, interaction within our community, as well as feedback, guidance, and validation from your instructor (and Faculty Assistants).
 During the typical week in C.MI, you will have had the chance to log several hours of practice, apply what you are learning within those sessions, communicate challenges and experiences with our very active global community of C.MI students.
-Your growing understanding is tested and nurtured by way of various reading and written assignments, quizzes, discussions, etc. - however, you are never left to feel alone in this journey - there are always 200+ global friends close-by to offer guidance, support, and encouragement.
+Your growing understanding is tested and nurtured by way of various reading and written assignments, quizzes, discussions, etc. - however, you are never left to feel alone in this journey - there are always others close-by (virtually) to offer guidance, support, and encouragement.

 Q. What is the tuition for C.MI.?

 A. The current tuition for the course is US$495 (when paid in full).
-Extended in-house tuition payment plans are also available for students inside and outside the USA. --- U.S. students may now also choose PayPal Financing options.
+Extended in-house tuition plans are also available for students inside and outside the USA. --- U.S. students may now also choose PayPal Financing options.
 For details, please click one of the PayPal banners on this page.